TrueBlocks/trueblocks-core/src/tools/getAccounts/README.md

 ## getAccounts

-`getAccounts` is a very simple tool that simply reports the list of addresses that the local node holds in its keystore.
-It can be used to self-report on your holdings.
+`getAccounts` lists the addresses found in your local node's keystore.
+It can be used to report your ether holdings, for example.
+It also lists known, named accounts from [ethName](../ethName/README.md).

-A simple way to effectively use this tool is to feed its output through either getBalance or getTokenBal to report on current holdings.
-Using the --ether or --dollars command line options give more information.
+One way to use this tool is to feed its output through the [getBalance](../getBalance/README.md) or [getTokenBal](../getTokenBal/README.md).
+This will give you the balances of your ether holdings or token holings.
 For example, you can do these commands:

-List accounts on the local node:
+List accounts held in the local node's keystore:

     getAccounts

-List balances of the local node's accounts:
+List balances of those accounts (not 'xargs' puts the results on a single line):

     getBalance `getAccounts | xargs`